gert-wijns/train-app/single-module/adr/adr-008-adapter-responsibility.md

 - Adapters are never RestControllers.

 ## Decision
-Adapters will be used as an anti corruption layer to protect the domain from external pollution.
+Adapters will be used as an anti corruption layer to protect the domain from external changes.

 ## Compliance
 Code reviews.